 Montana has a wide variety of outdoor recreational opportunities.
-The Missouri River, Canyon Ferry Lake, Hauser Lake, and Holter Lake are all near Helena providing excellent recreational opportunities.
+The Missouri River and Holter Lake are near Great Falls which provide excellent recreational opportunities.
 Vast public lands are also available within the region providing numerous opportunities for big game hunters, outfitters, hikers, backpackers, alpine skiers, and the use of snow machines.
 There are a number of ski hills that range from small, locally owned and operated to Big Sky Resort near Bozeman which is one of the largest ski hills in this region.

-The City of Helena has 25 city parks, three golf courses, and 17 public tennis courts.
-Also, a number of facilities offering cultural events are in the city limits.
+The City of Great Falls has city parks, public golf courses, along with other recreational opportunities.
+There are also a number of facilities offering cultural events in the city limits.